[Investigation] Revealed: Who were Russia's spies in the EU corridors?

 The 19 expulsions marked a watershed for EU institutions, who had never before declared foreign diplomats persona non grata.

-And EU officials have started taking their security more seriously since the outbreak of the war.
+And EU officials have started taking security more seriously since the outbreak of the war.

-The EU Council is building an insulated bunker for confidential talks and it is creating a cell to sweep for bugs in council, commission, EU foreign service, and EU Parliament buildings.
+The EU Council is building an insulated bunker for confidential talks and creating a cell to sweep for bugs in council, commission, EU foreign service, and EU Parliament buildings.

 The EU Parliament has closed its doors to Russian diplomats and the EU Commission has banned Russian lobbyists.